 More Fun Facts about the Three Gs:

-- I think of them collectively as the Three Gs now because they used to be “English Guyana, Dutch Guyana, and French Guiana.”
-Spanish is not the official language of any of the three Gs.
+I think of them collectively as the Three Gs now because they used to be “English Guyana, Dutch Guyana, and French Guiana.”

 - Guyana’s official language is English.
 It used to be owned by the United Kingdom.
 It has two pontoon bridges and Kaieteur Falls, the world’s largest single drop waterfall.